The plates that define Bangkok. what they are, where they came from, and where to eat the canonical version.

 Boat Noodles (Kuay Teow Ruea)

-Boat noodles are Bangkok's canal-boat 50-baht-bowl tradition: tiny portions of rice noodles in a dark beef or pork broth thickened with pig's blood, fragrant with star anise and Chinese cinnamon, topped with bean sprouts and pork balls.
+Bangkok's canal-boat 50-baht-bowl tradition: tiny rice-noodle portions in a dark beef or pork broth thickened with pig's blood, star anise and cinnamon, topped with pork balls and sprouts.

 History: Boat noodles emerged in the 1940s along Bangkok's khlong (canal) waterways, where vendors paddled small wooden sampans serving noodle bowls to commuters.
 The tiny portion size (one-third of a regular bowl) was so the broth would not spill in waves from passing boats.
 By the 1980s the canal vendors moved to land and clustered at Victory Monument's Soi Ranchanawi, where Boat Noodle Heaven and Boat Noodle Avenue still ladle the dark beef or pork broth at 15 to 40 baht per bowl, expecting four or five rounds.

-Where to try it: Victory Monument boat noodle alley
+Where to try it: Victory Monument boat noodle alley, Rung Rueang Pork Noodles, Guay Jub Mr Joe, Nai Ek Roll Noodles

 Watch out for: Gluten (some toppings), Soy, Fish sauce, Pork